TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/4CompletionPhase.md

 The candidate will automatically get emails for their NetID and campus card.

 ## 4.3 First workday

-Congratulations, the new candidate will soon arrive!
-Think about the welcome you give: How will their first workday and workweek look like?
-Make sure to make a round introducing people and please do visit the management assistants.
+The new employee will soon join the team.
+It is important to consider how you will structure their first day and the initial week.
+Ensure they receive a warm welcome, including an introduction to key colleagues and a visit to the management assistants.

-In the first week you also plan a meeting 2 weeks before the end of the trial period to review their performance.
-This conversation is a good opportunity to let the candidate know what you think.
-Compliment the candidate on positive points and tell in where you see room for improvement.
-If the candidate is malfunctioning, contact the HR advisor a few weeks before the end of the trial period.
+During the first week, schedule a meeting to take place two weeks before the end of the trial period.
+This meeting will allow you to review the new employee’s performance.
+Use this opportunity to provide constructive feedback—highlighting strengths while identifying areas for improvement.
+If there are serious concerns regarding the employee’s performance, it is advisable to consult the HR Advisor a few weeks prior to the end of the trial period.

-And one final comment: you must delete all files of the vacancy process for privacy reasons.
+Lastly, please ensure that all documents related to the hiring process are deleted for privacy compliance.